Vadims06/topolograph/README.md

 Available algorithms:

-* link failure algorithm, it goes successively along the shortest path and removes the connection between devices.
+* **link failure algorithm**, it goes successively along the shortest path and removes the connection between devices.
 Then, searching for the shortest path is repeating.
-* node failure algorithm, the principle of operation is the same, but it removes devices.
+* **node failure algorithm**, the principle of operation is the same, but it removes devices.

 #### Other functionality
 * subnet inventory